If You Believe You Warrant Benefits, Prepare Like It.

 Focus: Widespread pain documentation, tender points, refractory symptoms, and treatment history.

-RATING REVIEW &
+RATING REVIEW & CORRECTION SYSTEMS

 Rating Increase Documentation Framework